nadjano/longrnaseq/README.md

 An environment with nextflow (>=24.04.2) and Singularity installed.

 **Note:** If you want to run SQANTI-reads quality control, you will also need to:
-- Install all [SQANTI3 dependencies](https://github.com/ConesaLab/SQANTI3/blob/master/SQANTI3.conda_env.yml) in the same environment as nextflow (sorry there is not functional singularity at the moment..)
+- Install all [SQANTI3 dependencies](https://github.com/ConesaLab/SQANTI3/blob/master/SQANTI3.conda_env.yml) in the same environment as nextflow/nf-core (sorry there is not functional singularity at the moment..)
+*Important*: for converting output to html poppler also need to be installed: conda install poppler
-- Clone the [SQANTI3 git repository](https://github.com/ConesaLab/SQANTI3) and provide the directory as input
+- Clone the [SQANTI3 git repository](https://github.com/ConesaLab/SQANTI3) and provide the directory as input. v >=5.5.1

 For running Centrifuge, you also need to create a [Centrifuge database](https://ccb.jhu.edu/software/centrifuge/manual.shtml).